bigchaindb/site/_src/_guides/tutorial-token-launch.md

 layout: guide

 title: "Tutorial: How to launch your own token on BigchainDB"
-tagline: Learn how to use divisible assets in BigchainDB for token distribution events
+tagline: Learn how to use divisible assets in BigchainDB for token generating events
 header: header-token.jpg
 order: 3